close

 In previous years, the coronavirus crisis and the Ukraine war were used as justifications to declare an “emergency situation”, meaning the government could borrow more than the tax brake allowed to fund budget policies such as the energy price cap (Gaspreisbremse)

-But Lindner determined not to declare an emergency situation, the constitutional court ruling forced the government back to the drawing board to hastily write up a new budget plan with the looming Christmas holidays adding even more pressure.
+But Lindner is determined not to declare an emergency situation, the constitutional court ruling forced the government back to the drawing board to hastily write up a new budget plan with the looming Christmas holidays adding even more pressure.

 Thumb image credit: Juergen Nowak / Shutterstock.com